 Mini Lava Cakes

-Side view of two mini lava cakes with ice cream and magic shell.
+Side view of two small plates of mini lava cakes with one showing the oozing inside, with raspberries.

 Happy Mother’s Day!